-Black Flag with orange disk (Ø 40 cm)
+• Black Flag with orange disk (Ø 40 cm)

 This flag is used to convey instructions to one rider only and is waved at each flag marshal post together with the rider's number.
-This flag informs the rider that his motorcycle has mechanical problems likely to endanger himself or others, and that he must immediately leave the track.
+This flag informs the rider that their motorcycle has mechanical problems likely to endanger themselves or others, and that they must immediately leave the track.
 The rider cannot rejoin the track unless authorised to do so by an official.

-Flag Dimension 1.22.3
+1.22.3 Flag Dimension